fastapi/sqlmodel/docs/tutorial/one.md

 Here we know that there's only one `"Deadpond"`, and there shouldn't be any more than one.

-If we run it once will output:
+If we run it once, it will output:

 <div class="termy">